Case Studies - Alcoholic Beverage Control

 - How We Did It

-Johnson Stephens Consulting was invited to develop an Automated Storage & Retrieval System (AS/RS) MHE systems layout expansion and relevant specifications for the Utah Department of Alcoholic Beverage Control (DABC), a government department which controls the distribution of alcohol throughout the state of Utah.
+Johnson Stephens Consulting was invited to develop an Automated Storage & Retrieval System (AS/RS) MHE systems layout expansion and relevant specifications for the Utah Department of Alcoholic Beverage Control (DABC), a government department that controls the distribution of alcohol throughout the state of Utah.
 In addition, JSC was tasked with designing a higher speed, automated material handling equipment system of providing inbound pallets to the AS/RS, and outbound from the AS/RS to the low bay forward picking slot area.
-The AS/RS expansion and high speed automated MHE system were required based upon rapid business growth encountered by the Utah DABC.
+The AS/RS expansion and high speed automated MHE systems were required based upon rapid business growth encountered by the Utah DABC.

 The AS/RS expansion was completed on time, on budget and has accommodated the peak storage requirements according to plan.
 The Daifuku STV system improved travel productivity by 400% and has enabled the DABC to significant reduce (or eliminate) forklift travel labor, and vastly increased service levels in low bay area pick slot replenishment, virtually eliminating emergency replenishments.